apiato/apiato/app/Containers/Documentation/ApiDocJs/shared/header.template.md

 **Usage:**

-Return only ID and Name from that Model, (everything else will be returned as `null`).
+Return only ID and Status from the Model.

 ```
-api.domain.test/endpoint?filter=id;status
+api.domain.test/v1/endpoint?filter=id;status
 ```

 Example Response, including only id and status: